Culture of Azerbaijan: Folk arts

 Major elements of Azerbaijani culture are its decorative and applied arts.
 They are represented by a wide range of handicrafts, such as chasing, jewellery, engraving in metal, carving in wood, stone and bone, carpet-making, pattern-weaving and printing, knitting and embroidery.
-Azerbaijani decorative arts have been documented by merchants, travellers and diplomats.

 Carpets

-Azerbaijan is an ancient centre of carpet-weaving.
-Archaeological evidence indicates carpet-weaving (in addition to agriculture, stock-raising, metalworking, pottery and ceramics) dating to the 2nd millennium BC.

 Baku carpets

 Baku carpets are known for the softness of their material, intense colours, and decoration.
 They have about 10 motifs (including medallions and geometrically-stylized plants) and are exported.

 Ganja carpets

 Ganja carpets are noted for their ornamental patterns – relatively small in number, between eight and 20 patterns.
 Gazakh carpets have about 16 patterns.
 Gazakh District, in northwestern Azerbaijan, is the best-known carpet production region and accounts for the Gazakh and Borchaly carpet groups.
 Gazakh carpets have a geometric ornamental pattern, with a schematic presentation of plants and animals.
 Ganja carpets focus on geometric motifs and the schematic presentation of plants and animals.